“She did an amazing job…” – Angela “So glad I did it!!” – Fred

 Electrolysis has been around since 1875 when Dr. Charles Michel, Ophthalmologist, first used it to successfully remove ingrown eyelashes from a patient.

 With a track record of over 135 years, Electrolysis is the longest established method of permanent hair removal and has the most effective results!

-Electrolysis is the ONLY method of PERMANENT hair removal and is approved by the FDA as such.
+Electrolysis hair removal is the only permanent method of hair removal and it is approved by the FDA as such.

 The success of electrolysis is largely due to the skill and knowledge of the electrologist.
 As an unregulated field of expertise in the State of New York, you can rest assured I have the training and skill to help rid you of unwanted hair.
 Massachusetts Registered Electrologists receive the most in depth training in the nation.